Deep Dive into OpenStack Octavia

 Key Features and Capabilities

 Octavia provides comprehensive load balancing capabilities that enable effective traffic management and high availability.
-These features make it a powerful tool for application delivery in OpenStack environments.

 Core Features